Audibene-GMBH/devops_challenge2/README.md

 Welcome to Audibene's DevOps challenge :)

-Please try to complete the below 2 taks.
+Please try to complete the below 2 tasks.
 Please send us a link to your public github repo containing the solution code or alternatively give us your GitHub username so we can grant you permissions to this repository.

 ## Taks 1